discordjs/guide/guide/popular-topics/builders.md

 ## Formatters

-Formatters are a set of utility functions which format input strings into the given format.
+Formatters are a set of utility functions that format input strings into the given format.

 ### Basic Markdown